 Latex and Memory Foam Mattresses

 Memory foam is the mattress type most often compared to latex.
-Memory foam is made from polyurethane foam (poly-foam) with added chemicals that make it pressure and heat-sensitive.
+Memory foam mattresses are made from polyurethane foam (poly-foam) with added chemicals that make it pressure and heat-sensitive.
 This sensitivity is why memory foam molds to your body when you lie down.

 Both memory foam and latex mattresses have conforming properties, but the main difference is how they feel.
 Memory foam can let you sink in for a cradling feel, while latex tends to keep you lifted so you feel more on top of the mattress.